 2. Nusa Dua Beach

-A seemingly endless stretch of powder white perfection, Nusa Dua Beach is so flawless, it almost looks manmade.
-It borders the coastline of Nusa Dua‘s resort area, fringed by manicured lawns and five-star hotels that have been tastefully sheltered by palm trees and natural building materials.
-Not only are the beaches impeccably clean and the waters calm, the shoreline is full of family-friendly restaurants, water sports and even a shopping complex.
+A seemingly endless stretch of powder white perfection, Nusa Dua Beach is so flawless, it almost looks artificial.
+It borders the coastline of Nusa Dua‘s resort area, fringed by manicured lawns and five-star hotels (and their fine dining restaurants!) that have been tastefully sheltered by palm trees and natural building materials.
+Not only are the beaches impeccably clean, the waters are calm (perfect for swimming) and the shoreline is lined with family-friendly restarants, water sports and even a shopping complex.
 It’s the ideal destination for a fun-filled family day out that won’t leave the little ones hot and bothered, thanks to plenty of places to cool off and recharge.

-Nusa Dua Beach is best for families, with its calm waters, plenty of kid-friendly activities and wild water sports too.
+Nusa Dua Beach is best for families, with its calm swimming beach, plenty of kid-friendly activities and water sports too.

 Here’s how to get to Nusa Dua Beach